-- What are the key performance drivers that create value? - What skills do we have? - What skills do we need now and in the future to meet our strategic aims? - How are we going to attract, develop and retain these skills? - How can we develop a culture and environment in which organizational and individual learning takes place that meets both our needs and the needs of our employees? - How can we provide for both the explicit and tacit knowledge created in our organization to be captured, recorded and used effectively?
+- What are the key performance drivers that create value? - What skills have we got? - What skills de we need now and in the future to meet our strategic aims? - How are we going to attract, develop and retain these skills? - How can we develop a culture and environment in which organizational and individual learning takes place which meets both our needs and the needs of our employees? - How can we provide for both the explicit and tacit knowledge created in our organization to be captured, recorded and used effectively?